JacquelineRowe/jacquelinerowe.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student, \n <a href='https://www.responsiblenlp.org/'>Designing Responsible Natural Language Processing</a>, \n University of Edinburgh
+subtitle: PhD Student, University of Edinburgh

 profile:
   align: left